pmeaster/ArcheologyTools/README.md

 Finally, if the development community generally agrees upon an "official" forked repository (which has an active admin and contributors), I will gladly endorse that repository as "official" (if such an endorsement is desired).

 ## Archeology vs. Archaeology:
 All of the documentation initially used the spelling "archeology" as opposed to "archaeology".
 While both are valid, "archaeology" is the most common and current spelling.
 Given that, I made an effort to replace all occurances of "archeology" (and "archeological") with "archaeology".
-However, many occurances have been left "as-is" in order to preserve uri links.
+However, many occurances have been left "as-is" in order to preserve code references and uri links.